 At claim time you will be required to provide written evidence of your Qualifying Insurable Monthly Earnings.
 This may include information from third parties, a copy of income tax returns, audited income and expense statements or employer’s salary statements.
 Once a method of determining income has been selected that same method will be used throughout the entire period for that claim.

 For the self employed, we offer a choice of income verification methods to provide you the most favourable benefit amount; either the average monthly income during the prior 6 month period, or the last taxation year, or the best consecutive 2 year period in the past 3 years immediately preceding the date of Disability (the 2 year period must commence after the effective date of coverage).

-If the monthly benefit purchased, plus any other benefits received exceeds your QIME, benefits payable will be reduced by the excess amount.
-During the first 18 months of Total Disability but will not be less than 25% of the monthly benefit purchased.
+If the monthly benefit purchased, plus any other benefits payable, exceeds your QIME, your Loss of Income benefit will be reduced by the excess amount.
+But during the first 18 months of Total Disability your benefit will not be less than 25% of the monthly benefit purchased.

 Total Disability means due directly to an injury or illness you are unable to perform the important duties of your Regular Occupation; you are not engaged in any gainful occupation, and you are receiving physician’s care.
 After Disability benefits have been payable for 36 months the definition of Total Disability changes to mean due directly to an injury or illness you are unable to engage in any Reasonable Occupation; and you are continuing to receive physician’s care.

 Partial Disability means you are not totally disabled; you are engaged in your regular or gainful occupation; but due directly to an injury or illness you are unable to perform either: i) one or more important duties of your Regular Occupation; or ii) the important duties of your Regular Occupation at least 1/2 of the time normally required.
 You must also be receiving physician’s care.